tk5ep/TTGO-TX-power-test/README.md

 - Change to settings to fit your board. (see below)
 - Load the software

-After initializings, the transmission will start immediately with a carrier on 433.775 MHz at +20dBm modulated at 1500 Hz during 10s and than at +10dBm modulated at 1000Hz during 10s.
+After initializings, the transmission will start immediately and cyclically during 10s with a carrier on 433.775 MHz at +20dBm modulated at 1500 Hz during 10s and than at +10dBm modulated at 1000Hz.

 These are the default values that can be changed.